 Make Safety Priority One When Doing Home Improvement and Repair Projects

-Make sure outdoor outlets are equipped with a ground fault circuit interrupter (GFCI).
+Make sure outdoor outlets have a ground fault circuit interrupter (GFCI).
 Use a portable GFCI if your outdoor outlets don’t have them.
-It’s also a good idea to have GFCIs professionally installed in wet areas of the home, such as the kitchen, bath and laundry.
+It’s also a good idea to have GFCIs professionally installed in wet areas of the home, such as the kitchen, bath, and laundry.

 - Look up and around you.
-Always be aware of the location of power lines, particularly when using long metal tools like ladders, pool skimmers and pruning poles, or when installing rooftop antennas and satellite dishes or doing roof repair work.
+Always know of the location of power lines, particularly when using long metal tools, like ladders, pool skimmers, and pruning poles, or when installing rooftop antennas and satellite dishes or doing roof repair work.

 - Be especially careful when working near power lines attached to your house.
 Keep equipment and yourself at least 10 feet from lines.
 Never trim trees near power lines — leave that to the professionals.
 Never use water or blower extensions to clean gutters near electric lines.
 Contact a professional maintenance contractor.

 - If your projects include digging, like building a deck or planting a tree, call the national underground utility locator at 8-1-1 before you begin.
 Never assume the location or depth of underground utility lines.
 This service is free, prevents the inconvenience of having utilities interrupted, and can help you avoid serious injury.